A Great Expectations Expectation Suite enables you to perform Create, Read, Update, and Delete (CRUD) operations on a

 success_kwargs, these include kwargs used for runtime configuration.
 Currently these include

-suite.add_expectation(expectation_configuration, match_type, overwrite_existing).
-If a matching expectation is not found on the suite, this function will add the expectation to the suite.
-If a matching expectation is found on the suite,
+- If a matching Expectation is not found on the Suite, this function will add the Expectation to the Suite.

-expectation_configuration.
-If more than one expectation is found, this will throw an error, and you will be prompted to be more specific with your matching criteria.
+- If more than one Expectation is found, this will throw an error, and you will be prompted to be more specific with your matching criteria.

 To remove an Expectation from a Suite, you can use